 In Australia we would want to see an ACR based ‘Rev EU’ or ‘Rev WCAG’.
 The ‘INT’ version would be acceptable but would be harder to interpret with the US Section 508 also being reported against.

-ITI provides videos and slide decks as that vendors could be directed to if they don’t have an ACR available.
+ITI provides videos and slide decks as training for preparing an ACR that vendors could be directed to if they don’t have an ACR available.

 A VPAT has the following sections which all should appear in the subsequent ACR: